Thus, while the legislature initially scheduled the final vote for tomorrow, it has since been postponed.

 Jersey City is looking to give their cannabis revenue to schools under a plan backed by Councilman at Large Rolando Lavarro and Ward E Councilman James Solomon.

 “Revenue generated from legalization should be funneled back into those very neighborhoods that were disenfranchised by marijuana prohibition and its discriminatory enforcement,” Ruiz said.

 Schools are a specific problem that seems in perpetual need of vast sums of money.
 Under her bill, S-3213, schools in impact zones would be eligible to receive funding.

 However, there are many more programs that need funding from cannabis revenue.

-“By confronting the disparities within our education system, we can invest in meaningful programming to address them and begin to shrink the achievement gap plaguing our state,” Ruiz said.
+“By confronting the disparities within our education system, we can invest in meaningful programming to address them and begin to shrink the achievement gap,” Ruiz said.